-The journey maps presented in Appendix 5 provide compelling evidence of the stress that is often associated when depending on buses, ferries and trains or trying to walk, cycle or wheel on roads that aren't designed for active travel.
+The journey presented in maps 5 provide compelling evidence of the stress that is often associated when depending on buses, ferries and trains or trying to walk, cycle or wheel on roads that aren't designed for active travel.

 Through the workshops and our wider consultations, a recurring theme was how much time, effort and money people will devote to finding ways of mitigating the risks created unreliable transport services.